 Adam Prestegord, of FMC, also announced Capture LFR.
 The new insecticide boasts improved stands, stronger, more robust roots, lower application rates, a patented formulation that mixes with row starter fertilizer, and an ROI of $200 per acre.
 Check out booth 1831 to learn more about FMC’s new products.

 Case IH presented two new products: Precision Disk 500T and 500 air disk drills and the 2013 Axial Flow combines.
-Check out our coverage, including a video, of the new disk drills from this year’s Ag Connect.

 The 2013 Axial Flow combines feature a new cab that is redesigned to be the “new mobile office,” according to Cy Werda with Case IH.
 The cab has an adjustable, right-hand console with AFS display on the slide rail to provide integrated machine and precision farming control as well as one-hand access to all key controls.
 To maximize all usable space in the combine, the cab has multiple storage locations, a portable refrigerator built into the instructor seat, and a warming/cooling compartment in the headliner.
 Additional combine features include: